What types of financial aid are available for the summer session?

-Yes, you must file a 2013-2014 Free Application for Federal Student Aid (FAFSA), as the summer semester is considered part of the next academic year.
-If you are interested in the summer work-study program, your FAFSA needs to be considered 'on-time', meaning the FAFSA needs to be received by the Federal Processor by March 1, 2013.
+Yes, you must file the Free Application for Federal Student Aid (FAFSA), as the summer semester is considered part of the next academic year.
+If you are interested in the summer Work Study Program, your FAFSA needs to be considered 'on-time,' meaning it needs to be received by the Federal Processor by March 1.

 Are there additional forms required for summer financial aid?

-Yes, once you have decided which summer courses you will take, you will need to complete a Summer Course Form in Webcat and have completed all outstanding requirements, included requested tax information, needed to process your 2013-2014 financial aid.
-This process must be completed prior to registering for your summer courses.
+Yes — before you register for your summer courses, you will need to complete a Summer Course Form in Webcat and all outstanding requirements, including requested tax information, to process your financial aid.

 How do I find out how much financial aid I can use for summer classes?